 Xelma consists of amelogenin proteins purified from porcine teeth, propylene glycol alginate (PGA), and water.
 It has not yet received marketing approval or clearance by the FDA.
 Amelogenin is a cell adhesion protein, and when suspended in a gelatinous matrix has been proposed to promote cellular growth.
 The use of Xelma was reported in a single-blind randomized trial involving 123 participants with VSUs (Vowden, 2006).
-Participants were assigned to receive treatment with either Xelma plus compression therapy (n=62) compared to a mixture of PGA and water plus compression therapy (n=61) and were followed for 12 weeks.
+Participants were assigned to receive treatment with either Xelma plus compression therapy (n=62) compared tovs. a mixture of PGA and water plus compression therapy (n=61) and were followed for 12 weeks.
 The authors of this study state that Xelma outperformed the control group in multiple factors, including percentage of wound size reduction.
 However, no statistical analysis is presented to support these claims.
 No data on complication rates was provided.
+Further investigation into the clinical safety and efficacy is warranted.

-XenMatrix Surgical Graft
+XenMatrixTM Surgical Graft

 XenMatrix (C.R.
-Bard, Warwick, RI) is an acellular, sterile, non-pyrogenic, dermal collagen product of bovine origin.
+Bard, Warwick, RI) is an acellular, sterile, non-pyrogenic, -dermal collagen product of bovine origin.
 XenMatix is intended for implantation to reinforce soft tissue where weakness exists and for surgical repair of damaged or ruptured soft tissue, including: abdominal plastic and reconstructive surgery; muscle flap reinforcement; hernia repair including abdominal, inguinal, femoral, diaphragmatic, scrotal, umbilical, and incisional hernias.
-The product is cleared through the FDA's 510(k) process (K140501).
+The product is cleared through the FDA's 510(k)K process (K140501). in May 2014.
+It is specifically indicated for the repair of colon, rectal, urethral, and vaginal prolapse; reconstruction of the pelvic floor; and procedures such as sacrocolposuspension and urethral sling.